kryosette/.github/profile/README.md

 <img width="1468" height="827" alt="Screenshot 2025-12-25 at 18 36 16" src="https://github.com/user-attachments/assets/c3807076-f465-468b-a6b3-f6c62d55d448" />

 # everything will be soon!
-**this social network will only be available as a desktop application on linux !**
+**this social network will only be available as a desktop application on linux !** (most likely on x86)

 # i will try to make the first working demo of the social network in 4-5 months.